The State Bank of Pakistan has banned the sale of old Rs 40000 Prize Bonds from these days (Tuesday).

 The Rs.
 40,000 bond is the very best denomination prize bond, out of total 8 denominations, starting from Rs.100 to Rs.
 40,000.
 There was Rs.
 Seventy-five-million first prize on the Rs.
 40,000 denomination bonds.

 People have invested over Rs.
 950 billion in all varieties of prize bonds and over one-fourth of the full investments become within the Rs.
 40,000 denomination bonds.

-Rate of going back on DSC and SSC are very attractive, the announcement said including that currently, an annual charge of return on DSC is 12.47% whereas annual (average) rate of return on SSC is 11.57%.
+Rate of going back on DSC and SSC is very attractive, the announcement said including that currently, an annual charge of return on DSC is 12.47% whereas the annual (average) rate of return on SSC is 11.57%.

 Furthermore, in case the bondholder desires to encash the bond, the encashment proceeds might be credited to the required financial institution account of the holder.

 In this context, SBP, in addition to all the banks, would extend their maximum aid to ensure the switch of bills to the respective account of the holder.

 The registered bonds are secure and not at risk of forgery and theft.
 Finance Division has already discontinued the fresh issuance of Rs.
 40,000 bearer bonds w.e.f.
 February 14, 2019.